Localization-delocalization transition for light particles in turbulence

 Regardless of the rich phenomenology and plenty of applications, a fundamental systematic study of the dynamics of light particles and their collective, macroscopic responses in turbulence (e.g. average speed and vortex trapping times), when subject to a general external forcing, is currently lacking.
 Moreover, also a quantitative connection of the tight physical duality between light particle dynamics and the turbulence small-scale structures has remained elusive.

-Here, we introduce a new method for probing small-scale structures in turbulence by applying periodic external forces to light particles (either solid, liquid, or gaseous particles whose density is much smaller than that of the background fluid) within homogeneous isotropic turbulence.
-Through direct numerical simulations and theoretical modeling, we identify three distinct dynamical regimes—localization, transition, and delocalization—each with unique motion patterns and residence times within vortices.
-This localization is dynamic because of the finite lifetime of vortex filaments, resulting in particles being released, separating explosively, and then getting trapped again by other vortices.
+Here, we introduce a method for probing small-scale structures in turbulence by applying periodic external forces to light particles (either solid, liquid, or gaseous particles whose density is much smaller than that of the background fluid) within homogeneous isotropic turbulence.
+Through direct numerical simulations and theoretical modeling, we identify three distinct dynamical regimes—localization, transition, and delocalization—each with unique motion patterns and residence times within vortices. {Localization refers to the situation where light particles preferentially concentrate inside vortex filaments, and delocalization refers to the case where particles escape vortices or experience only a minimal constraining effect due to the vortices.} This localization is dynamic because of the finite lifetime of vortex filaments, resulting in particles being released, separating explosively, and then getting trapped again by other vortices.
 A remarkable resonant phenomenon emerges between particles and vortices as the forcing amplitude increases, allowing for the detection of the natural frequency of the vortex filaments.
-We propose a novel perspective likening particle behavior to a forced damped oscillator and develop a superposition model that is in excellent agreement with DNS results, revealing characteristics of the potential landscape induced by vortices.
+We propose a perspective likening particle behavior to a forced damped oscillator and develop a superposition model that is in excellent agreement with DNS results, revealing characteristics of the potential landscape induced by vortices.
 Our study offers valuable insights for manipulating light particle behavior and opens the door towards harnessing turbulence for various applications.